-This site, established in 2000, represents the leading dealership in fine violins and related instruments in Southern Africa, aiming to create an effective platform for both buyers and sellers.
+This site, established in 2000, aims to create an effective platform for both buyers and sellers and has successfully done so for the past 26 years.
 Although operating mainly within the Southern African context, this operation also has close relations with leading experts abroad, notably in London, Paris, Cremona and New York.

-Based in Ballito (near Durban in South Africa) this site provides the means for string players, from professionals to students, to access a wider range of instruments of varying qualities available within South Africa.
+Based in Salt Rock (on the coast near Durban in South Africa) this site provides the means for string players, from professionals to students, to access a wider range of instruments of varying qualities available within South Africa.

-For those wishing to sell their instrument, experienced assistance is available in establishing responsible assessments within international norms and in finding the best possible buyer, both within South Africa and abroad.
+For those wishing to sell their instrument, experienced assistance is available in establishing fair and responsible assessments within international norms, respecting well-established price histories and in finding the best possible buyer, both within South Africa and abroad.

-A further objective is to re-establish norms and standards in an effort to counter the disintegration and chaos that currently prevails in the violin trade in this part of the continent.
+A further objective is to re-establish norms and standards in an effort to counter the disintegration and chaos that currently prevails in this sector of violin trade in this part of the continent.
 By informing both buyers and sellers of the norms and standards associated with buying and selling string instruments, all are empowered to make informed decisions and to excercise caution and integrity.

 back to top